 Abt Associates and MassHealth will work together to review all TA applications.
 The MassHealth Statewide Investments Team and ACO and CP Program Teams will review the proposed TA projects.
 This review is to ensure that projects chosen by ACOs and CPs align with the overall priorities of the MassHealth program and the specific priorities that have been discussed between ACOs, CPs, and their MassHealth Contract Managers.
 In the event that a proposed TA project is far outside the scope of these priorities, MassHealth will reach out to the ACO or CP to discuss the project in more detail.

 Yes.
-For ACOs and CPs, Semiannual and Final Reports must be completed and shared with Abt and MassHealth.
+For ACOs and CPs, Bi-Annual Reports must be completed and shared with Abt and MassHealth.
+Reports must be completed and shared with Abt and MassHealth.
 For TA Vendors, Quarterly Reports must be completed and shared with Abt and MassHealth.
 The reports are a quick and easy way for us to stay in touch and follow your progress, and ensure you are satisfied with your experience participating in the TA Marketplace.

 Not at all.
 The content in the TA Resources section could be very helpful if you are working on health care quality and delivery improvements.
 However, only MassHealth ACOs and CPs are eligible to receive vendor support through the TA Marketplace.